The Joy of Mentoring

 Young girls want to be heard, cared for, and most of all to be loved.
 This provides the foundation for how we Mentors communicate with Scholars in our Kisa Project and Binti Shupavu programs.
 Furthermore, the information that we provide to them through the life skills lessons teaches them how to be resilient and to build their capacity for leadership.

-Agnes Akyoo, a Binti Shupavu Mentor with 240 mentees, also believes that the Curriculum gives the Scholars an avenue to learn and open up.
+My office mate Agnes Akyoo, a fellow Binti Shupavu Mentor with 240 mentees, also believes that the Curriculum gives the Scholars an avenue to learn and open up.
 “Mentoring is amazing.
 I love mentoring.
 Through mentoring, I learn and share a lot, especially during certain lessons that give us the opportunity to share our own life experiences.
 My desire is to see young girls transform their lives and their communities by being resilient and capable of solving different challenges.”

 As a Mentor, one of the main challenges I face is Scholars not being ready to open up and share their life stories, as well as the obstacles they face.
 Mentorship is not a common word or concept within most Tanzanian communities.
 Therefore, it takes time for mentees and their parents to understand the meaning and importance of having a mentor in their life.
 It takes time to earn their trust, yet I keep working hard to make sure that they all get a clear idea of the advantages of having me as their Mentor.